OHI-Science/OHI-website/content/news/tidal_flats.md

 {{<newsHead>}}

-The Ocean Health Index has decided to update the [habitat](https://oceanhealthindex.org/goals/biodiversity/habitats/) subgoal of [biodiversity](https://oceanhealthindex.org/goals/biodiversity/) by adding tidal flat ecosystems to complement the existing habitat types seagrass, kelp, coral reefs, mangroves, salt marsh, sea ice edge, and soft bottom.
+The Ocean Health Index has decided to update the [habitat](https://oceanhealthindex.org/goals/biodiversity/habitats/) subgoal of [biodiversity](https://oceanhealthindex.org/goals/biodiversity/) by adding tidal flat ecosystems to complement the existing habitat types (seagrass, kelp, coral reefs, mangroves, salt marsh, sea ice edge, and soft bottom).
 Tidal flats will affect the habitat subgoal and carbon storage goal scores.
 The three new data layers created for this habitat type are tidal flat extent (measured in km<sup>2</sup>), tidal flat trend (proportional change), and tidal flat condition (current status compared to historic status).

 ## Designing a new workflow